the great R. Crumb

 I hope MSNBC creates a safe space where she longer has to hear the L word.

-6. Mordecai The Red says:
+6. Mordecai The Red Avatar

 If George Carlin were alive today, his monologues would write themselves.
 Control and destruction of language was a prime target of his rants throughout his career.